What happened at the F1 Austrian Grand Prix?

 De Vries had a tricky Friday when he qualified in last place, while Saturday's Sprint saw him end up in 17th from 14th on the grid.
 Sunday's Grand Prix proper saw him start from pit lane after the team fitted a new battery and electronics control unit before the race, but a five-second penalty for contact with Kevin Magnussen's Haas on lap 39 halted his progress.

-From 16th on the grid, Tsunoda's torrid Sunday began with a damaged front wing from Turn 3 contact with Alpine's Esteban Ocon on the opening lap, and the Japanese then speared into the Turn 4 gravel and dropped to last after a pit stop to change his front wing.
-Multiple penalties for track limits infringements saw him classified last at the chequered flag, with Nico Hulkenberg (Haas) the sole retirement from the race.
+From 16th on the grid, Tsunoda's torrid Sunday began with a damaged front wing from Turn 3 contact with Alpine's Esteban Ocon on the opening lap.
+The Japanese driver then speared into the Turn 4 gravel and dropped to last after a pit stop to change his front wing.
+Multiple penalties for track limits infringements saw him classified last at the chequered flag, with Nico Hulkenberg (Haas) the only retirement from the race.

 5. The number you need to know